tremor-rs/tremor-www-docs/docs/operations/configuration.md

 - Binding - A binding is a specification of how to interconnect Onramps, Offramps and Pipelines.
 Binding specifications can be thought of a type of wiring harness

 Specifications for onramps, offramps, pipelines and bindings in tremor should be considered templates.
 They are stored in an internal tremor _repository_.
-A tremor repository stores artefacts, much like git repositories qcode.
+A tremor repository stores artefacts, much like git repositories code.

 Live onramps, offramps and pipelines in tremor are in a runnable state.
 They consume typically network bandwidth and some compute in the case of onramps and offramps.
-They consume compute bandwidth and threads in the case of pipelines.
+They consume compute bandwidth in the case of pipelines.

 Live _instances_ of tremor artefacts are stored in a _registry_.
 A tremor registry can be thought of similarly to the Domain Name Service or DNS.